pietervdvn/ALGT/src/Assets/Manual/Thesis/7Conclusion.md

 -----------------

 To fill this niche, a new tool ALGT was created.
 ALGT has a powerfull metalanguage for creating arbitrary programming languages.
-Secondly does ALGT help with the gradualization of a programming language.
+Secondly, ALGT helps with the gradualization of a programming language.

 ### Tool for language design